Inclusive Images: The Art of Crafting Meaningful Alternative Text

 Google Docs/Slides: click the image to move focus, then right click, chose Alt text, then write the alt text on the Description field.
 Read Google guide.

-Basic Principles of Writing Meaningful Alternative Text
+Basic Principles for Writing Meaningful Alternative Text

-1. Context is key
+1. Context is Key

 -